 Make them Aware of Various Career Options

 The world is full of opportunities.
-Today, thousands of career options available that no one could think of.
+Today, thousands of career options are available that no one could think of.
 However, students and parents are not aware of the majority of career options available in India and abroad.
 As a career counsellor, educate them about different career opportunities as per their interests and abilities.

 To understand these aspects, it is important to take psychometric assessments of students.
 You can find different psychometric tests offered by Univariety.
 These assessments help career counsellors to understand the personalities, interests, strengths and weaknesses of a kid.